-Charges other than rent, such as utility charge and resident-caused damages, shall become due and payable immediately after the Agent gives written notice of such charges.
-Such notice constitutes a notice of adverse action and must meet the requirements governing a notice of adverse action.
+Charges other than rent, such as utility charge and resident-caused damages, shall become due and payable 14 days after the Agent gives written notice of such charges.
+Such notice constitutes a notice of adverse action and must meet the requirements governing a notice of adverse action including advising the Resident of any right to grieve the action.
 A schedule of standard charges will be posted in the management office.